-&lt;sup>45 Emphasis in original.
+45 Emphasis in original.
 See, Gary King, Robert O. Keohane, and Sidney Verba, Designing Social Inquiry: Scientific Inference in Qualitative Research (Princeton, NJ: Princeton University Press, 1994), 101.

-&lt;sup>46 Emphasis in original.
+46 Emphasis in original.
 See, Robert W. Cox, "Social Forces, States and World Orders: Beyond International Relations Theory," in Neorealism and Its Critics, ed.
 Robert O. Keohane (New York: Columbia University Press, 1986), 227.

-&lt;sup>47 Thierry Balzacq and Stéphane J. Baele, "The Third Debate and Postpositivism," Oxford Research Encyclopedia of International Studies, (22 Dec.
+47 Thierry Balzacq and Stéphane J. Baele, "The Third Debate and Postpositivism," Oxford Research Encyclopedia of International Studies, (22 Dec.
 2017): 2-4, https://doi.org/10.1093/acrefore/9780190846626.013.104.

-&lt;sup>48 Jackson, The Conduct of Inquiry, 32, 193.
+48 Jackson, The Conduct of Inquiry, 32, 193.

-theoretical and methodological pluralism" in IR.
-In a related vein, Stefano Guzzini has proposed four modes of theorising-"normative, meta-theoretical, ontological/constitutive, and empirical"-each of which has a different yet connected "scientific" purpose.
-Milja Kurki has also made a significant contribution to rectifying our narrow view of science and causation: building upon the conceptualisation of cause and causation advanced by critical realism, her work shows that causes can work in many different ways beyond a 'when A, then B' form, such ways as producing, generating, creating, constraining, enabling, influencing or conditioning.
-Non-Western and Global IR enterprises need to engage in more active dialogue with these post-positivists' critical discussions about science and "scientific" knowledge in IR.
+theoretical and methodological pluralism" in IR.49 In a related vein, Stefano Guzzini has proposed four modes of theorising-"normative, meta-theoretical, ontological/constitutive, and empirical"-each of which has a different yet connected "scientific" purpose.50 Milja Kurki has also made a significant contribution to rectifying our narrow view of science and causation: building upon the conceptualisation of cause and causation advanced by critical realism, her work shows that causes can work in many different ways beyond a 'when A, then B' form, such ways as producing, generating, creating, constraining, enabling, influencing or conditioning.51 Non-Western and Global IR enterprises need to engage in more active dialogue with these post-positivists' critical discussions about science and jointly open up broad avenues for determining what can count as "valid" forms of evidence and "scientific" knowledge in IR.
 Given all of the above, solidarity between those concerned with going beyond the West-centrism of IR and those embracing post-positivist epistemology is not just possible, but also necessary if we are to change the parochial landscape of IR and ultimately achieve a "truly" pluralistic and global IR.